MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 ![Popup](../images/views/popup/popup-basic.png "Popup rendering with a simple label")

-A popup will present without any `Padding` by default.
+A popup will present with a default `Padding` of 15.
 In order to make the `SimplePopup` look better a `Padding` of 10 can be added as follows

 ```xaml
 <ContentView